keawade/keawade.github.io/_posts/2015-12-02-Advent_of_Code.md

 # Part 1

-The first part of the puzzle asks what floor Santa ends up on after following the given instructions.
+## Problem

+>Santa is trying to deliver presents in a large apartment building, but he can't find the right floor - the directions he got are a little confusing.
+He starts on the ground floor (floor `0`) and then follows the instructions one character at a time.
+>
+>An opening parenthesis, `(`, means he should go up one floor, and a closing parenthesis, `)`, means he should go down one floor.
+>
+>The apartment building is very tall, and the basement is very deep; he will never find the top or bottom floors.

+## Methodology
 Both of these solutions follow the same basic formula.
 First, I read in the input that I've saved in `source/day1source.txt` and assign it to a variable.
 Next, I create a variable to hold the value of the current floor.
 I then use a loop to loop through each character in the string.
 For each character I check if the instruction is to go up one floor and if it is, I increment the `floor` variable by 1, otherwise I decrement the `floor` variable by 1.
 When the loop completes going through all the characters, I print out the final `floor` variable value.

+## Solutions

-## Node.js
+### Node.js
 {% highlight js linenos %}
 var fs = require('fs')